-- Rating scales; The most widely used of the types of systems, the rating scale involves the rating of employees on each of a number of different traits or worker characteristics. - Employee comparisons systems; This system may take the form of rank-order and comparison, or forced distribution.
-Rankorder or forced distribution is usually used when dealing with a large number of ratees. - Check list ratings; In this system, the evaluator is provided a list of descriptive statements and indicates whether the statements are or are not descriptive of the employee.
+- Rating scales; The most widely used of the types of systems, the rating scale involves the rating of employees on each of a number of different traits or worker characteristics. - 2.
+Employee comparison, or forced distribution.
+Rank-order or forced distribution is usually used when dealing with a large number of ratees. - 3.
+Check list ratings; In this system, the evaluator is provided a list of descriptive statements and indicates whether the statements are or are not descriptive of the employee. - 4.
+Critical incident technique; This system involves maintaining a file for each subordinate in which critical incidents are recorded.
+Critical incidents are any noteworthy actions on the part of the employee, good or bad.